Turingraph/open_close_rider_art/cheche/open_close_rider/plot.md

 3. Deliver text in organized Excel city

 The theme of this story is all about OCR, Open Close Principle, typoglycemia and Synesthesia, and my personal experience with writing software both successfully and not successfully with HipHop vibe.

+This story is intended to be the part of UXUI and user tutorial of `open_close_rider` (OCR Python library, https://github.com/Turingraph/open_close_rider) directly.

 # Components